MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: Implementation Details

-\section{Implementation details}
+\section{Implementation~Details}

-The architecture of the {\papername} is similar to ones used in other SSL methods such BarlowTwins \cite{zbontar2021barlow}, VICReg \cite{bardes2021vicreg}, and others.
-The model $f_{\phi_{z}}$, shown in Figure \ref{fig:d_cor_ssl}, consists of two main parts: (i) the encoder, which is used for downstream tasks, and (ii) the projector, which is used for the mapping of encoder outputs to the embeddings used for training loss functions \ref{fig:d_cor_ssl}.
-In our experiments, we use standard ResNet50 \cite{he2016deep} available in $torchvision$ library\cite{paszke2019pytorch} as the encoder and projector, which consists of two linear layers of the size $8192$ followed by batch normalization and ReLU and output linear layer.
+The architecture of the {\papername} is similar to ones used in other SSL methods such as BarlowTwins~\cite{zbontar2021barlow}, VICReg~\cite{bardes2021vicreg}, and~others.
+The~model $f_{\phi_{z}}$, shown in Figure~\ref{fig:d_cor_ssl}, consists of two main parts: (i) the encoder, which is used for downstream tasks, and~(ii) the projector, which is used for the mapping of encoder outputs to the embeddings used for the training loss functions in (\ref{fig:d_cor_ssl}).
+In~our experiments, we use standard ResNet50~\cite{he2016deep}, available in the {$torchvision$} library~\cite{paszke2019pytorch}, as the encoder and projector, which consists of two linear layers of size $8192$, followed by batch normalization, ReLU, and output linear~layer.

-In our experiments, we use computer vision feature extraction methods applied to the original data: original RGB image, that is being flattened into a feature vector, ScatNet features of the image\cite{andreux2020kymatio}, random augmented images, flatten into a feature vector, histogram of oriented gradients (HOG), and local standard deviation filter (LSD filter)\cite{narendra1981real}.
+We use computer vision feature-extraction methods applied to the original data: original RGB image (that is being flattened into a feature vector), ScatNet features of the image~\cite{andreux2020kymatio}, randomly augmented images, flattening into a feature vector, histogram of oriented gradients (HOG), and~local standard deviation filter (LSD filter) \cite{narendra1981real}.

-\textbf{ScatNet transform}: ScatNet \cite{oyallon2018scattering, andreux2020kymatio} is a class of Convolutional Neural Networks (CNNs) that has a set of useful properties: (i) deformation stability, (ii) fixed weights, (iii) sparse representations, (iv) interpretable representation.
+\textbf{{ScatNet} transform}: ScatNet~\cite{oyallon2018scattering, andreux2020kymatio} is a class of Convolutional Neural Networks (CNNs) that have a set of useful properties: (i) deformation stability, (ii) fixed weights, (iii)~sparse representations, (iv) interpretable~representation.

-\textbf{Random augmented image}: In our experiments, we have applied the following augmentations to the image: random cropping, horizontal flipping, random color augmentations, grayscale and Gaussian blur.
-Then the image is flattened into a 1-dimensional feature vector.
+\textbf{{Randomly} augmented image}: In our experiments, we have applied the following augmentations to the image: random cropping, horizontal flipping, random color augmentations, grayscale, and Gaussian blur.
+Then, the image is flattened into a one-dimensional feature~vector.

-\textbf{HOG}: Histogram of oriented gradients (HOG) \cite{dalal2005histograms} is a feature description that is based on the counting of occurrences of gradient orientation in the localized portion of an image.
+\textbf{{HOG} }: Histogram of oriented gradients (HOG) \cite{dalal2005histograms} is a feature description that is based on the counting of occurrences of gradient orientation in the localized portion of an~image.

-\textbf{LSD filter}: A local standard deviation filter\cite{narendra1981real} is a filter that computes a standard deviation in a defined image region over the image.
-The region is usually of a rectangular shape of size $3 \times 3$ or $5 \times 5$ pixels.
+\textbf{{LSD} filter}: A local standard deviation filter~\cite{narendra1981real} is a filter that computes a standard deviation in a defined image region over the image.
+The~region is usually of a rectangular shape of size $3 \times 3$ or $5 \times 5$ pixels.